• Skip to primary navigation

 PHOTO 4

-Step 13.
-Remove the cake from the oven and immediately flip it on a clean tea towel sprinkled with icing (powdered) sugar.
+Step 13: Remove the cake from the oven and immediately flip it onto a clean tea towel sprinkled with icing (powdered) sugar.
 Peel the paper from the bottom of the cake (photo 5).

 Pro tip: Using a clean tea or kitchen towel dusted with icing (powdered) sugar to roll the cake up helps prevent it from sticking.

-Step 15.
-Unroll the sponge and allow it to come to room temperature.
-Don't worry about curly corners, as they are perfectly okay.
+Step 15: Unroll the sponge and allow it to come to room temperature.
+Do not worry about curly corners, as they are perfectly okay.

-Step 18.
-Evenly spread the cream over the cooled cake using an offset spatula.
-Distribute strawberry pieces on the cream and roll the cake (photo 6).
+Step 18: Evenly spread the cream over the cooled cake using an offset spatula.
+Distribute strawberry pieces over the cream, then roll the cake (photo 6).

 Sponge cake on a towel with peeled parchment paper